Adldap2/Adldap2/docs/query-builder.md

 $results = $search->whereHas('cn')->sortBy('cn', 'asc')->paginate(25);
 ```

+> **Note**: Sorting occurs *after* results are returned.
+This is due
+> to PHP not having the functionality of sorting records on
+> the server side before they are returned.

 ## Paginating

 Paginating your search results will allow you to return more results than your LDAP cap